Azure/azure-sdk-for-net/sdk/programmableconnectivity/Azure.Communication.ProgrammableConnectivity/README.md

 Before you can use the SDK successfully, you'll need to
 * Follow the [guide](https://learn.microsoft.com/en-us/azure/programmable-connectivity/azure-programmable-connectivity-create-gateway) to create a gateway, or have one already.
-* Note down your endpoint and `apc-gateway-id`.
+* Note down your endpoint and `apc-gateway-id`, which is retrieved by following the guide linked.

 ### Authenticate the client

-The SDK uses `DefaultAzureCredential()` to authenticate with APC.
-See [docs](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.environmentcredential?view=azure-dotnet) for information on how to allow this to access your credentials.
+The SDK uses `DefaultAzureCredential` to authenticate with APC.
+See [docs](https://learn.microsoft.com/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) for information on how to allow this to access your credentials.

+## Examples

+You can familiarize yourself with different APIs using [Samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/programmableconnectivity/Azure.Communication.ProgrammableConnectivity/samples).

-## Key concepts
+### Key concepts for each example

 For each call that you make to APC with the SDK, you will follow the same pattern:
-* Create a client `ProgrammableConnectivityClient`
+* Create a client `baseClient = new ProgrammableConnectivityClient()`
 * Access the sub-client for your use case (sim-swap/location/number-verification/device-network) by calling say `baseClient.GetSimSwapClient()`
 * Create the content for your request by using the objects given by the SDK, for example `SimSwapVerificationContent`
 * Call the client with the content you've created
 * Access the result

-## Examples

-You can familiarize yourself with different APIs using [Samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/programmableconnectivity/Azure.Communication.ProgrammableConnectivity/samples).
+When handling an error, catch `RequestFailedException`, and log out the details.
+See [README.md](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/programmableconnectivity/Azure.Communication.ProgrammableConnectivity/samples/README.md) for a specific example.

 ## Troubleshooting